Fundamentals of Blockchain technology

 Operation of the distributed network

-The distributed blockchain network is composed of numerous independent nodes that maintain complete copies of the blockchain.
-Each node collectively verifies and validates transactions.
+The distributed blockchain network is made up of numerous independent nodes that maintain complete copies of the blockchain.
+Each node verifies and validates transactions together.

-This system does not depend on a central server, which means that if one or more nodes fail, the network continues to function without interruption and with comprehensive security.
+This system does not depend on a central server, which means that if one or more nodes fail, the network continues to function without interruptions and with comprehensive security.

-In addition, the nodes use consensus protocols to agree on which blocks are valid, ensuring that everyone shares the same version of the record without errors or manipulation.
+Additionally, nodes use consensus protocols to agree which blocks are valid, ensuring that everyone shares the same version of the registry without errors or manipulation.

-Thanks to this distribution, the network is resistant to censorship, attacks, and failures, ensuring reliable and transparent operation at all times.
+Thanks to this distribution, the network is resistant to censorship, attacks and failures, ensuring reliable and transparent operation at any time.

 Impact on financial transactions and cryptocurrencies

-Decentralization is essential for cryptocurrencies, as it allows direct transfers without intermediaries, speeding up transactions and minimizing fees.
+Decentralization is essential for cryptocurrencies, as it allows direct transfers without intermediaries, accelerating operations and minimizing commissions.

-This approach eliminates risks associated with traditional banks or institutions, offering users greater control and privacy in their financial transactions.
+This approach eliminates risks associated with traditional banks or institutions, offering greater control and privacy to users in their financial transactions.

-Furthermore, by using blockchain, each transaction is recorded publicly and immutably, increasing trust in digital financial systems and facilitating transparent audits.
+Additionally, by using blockchain, each transaction is publicly and immutably recorded, increasing trust in digital financial systems and facilitating transparent audits.

-The process of creating blocks on the blockchain begins with the collection of pending transactions, which are grouped to form a new block.
-This step is crucial for maintaining an orderly record of activity.
+The blockchain block creation process begins with the collection of pending transactions, which are grouped together to form a new block.
+This step is crucial to maintaining an orderly record of activities.

-Once collected, these transactions are grouped into a block that includes additional information, such as a hash code of the previous block and a timestamp, ensuring continuity and security.
+Once collected, these transactions are grouped into a block that includes additional information, such as a hash code from the previous block and a timestamp, ensuring continuity and security.

 This method allows the chain to grow sequentially and securely, ensuring that each new block is linked to the previous one through cryptographic mechanisms.